How can I become an investment manager or financial adviser?

 The attraction of direct equity investment is that you can tailor your investment strategy to your own needs.
 Some shares offer a relatively high immediate income, while others are geared more to future growth of both capital and income.
 Your needs, whatever they are in terms of security versus risk, or income versus growth, can generally be satisfied with a professionally constructed portfolio of stocks and shares.

 But in order to construct that portfolio you need reliable advice.
-As the client of an PIMFAmember, you have real choice in organising your investments but can draw on our members’ considerable knowledge of the stock markets, of constructing investment portfolios and of creating tax-efficient schemes to ensure the best possible return in line with your requirements and needs.
+As the client of a PIMFA member firm, you have real choice in organising your investments but can draw on our members’ considerable knowledge of the stock markets, of constructing investment portfolios and of creating tax-efficient schemes to ensure the best possible return in line with your requirements and needs.

 Where can I find a list of investment managers, stockbrokers and independent financial advisers?